Bookmark saved

 "I want you to save her life.
 Any way you can."

 Chelsea closed her eyes.
-Thought of Kate.
+Kate.
 Small, tired, carrying weights no child should carry.
 Lying to protect people from worry.
 Hiding what was happening to her because she thought no one could help.

 "I'll do what I can," Chelsea said finally.
 "But I won't lie to her.
 Not anymore than I already have."